rafmsou/scrape-rx/README.md

 ## ScrapeRx
-List the best prices for prescription drugs from a list of 3rd party platforms such as GoodRx and WellRx by scraping their Web Apps using puppeteer and a set of plugins (puppeteer-extra) to avoid being blocked by CAPTCHA systems.
+List the best prices (top 3) for prescription drugs from a list of 3rd party platforms such as GoodRx and WellRx by scraping their Web Apps using puppeteer and a set of plugins (puppeteer-extra) to avoid being blocked by CAPTCHA systems.